Stay with Me (Sam Smith song): Background

 In an interview with NME, Smith said that the song was written in a studio in Old Street with James Napier (Jimmy Napes) and William Phillips (also known as "Tourist").
 Phillips started playing with three chords on the piano, and Napier quickly provided a drum pattern, and according to Smith, "the song just flowed out of us so naturally," and the song was written in thirty to forty minutes.
-After finishing the song, Smith started to layer their vocals about twenty times, singing in different parts of the studio and harmonizing.
+After finishing the song, Smith started to layer vocals about twenty times, singing in different parts of the studio and harmonizing.
 The result sounded like a gospel choir, but all from Smith's own voice, and this demo was then used in the released song.

 According to Smith, "the song is about the moment in the morning after a one night stand, where the person you are with leaves your house, and you are left by yourself, and it's just a second, where you are just like: 'I wish, I wish'.
 You don't even love them, you don't really fancy them that much, it's just nice to have someone in the bed next to you."
 The song won the Grammy Awards for Record of the Year and Song of the Year, and in their acceptance speech for winning the Record of the Year, Smith said that "I want to thank the man who this record is about who I fell in love with last year.
 Thank you so much for breaking my heart because you got me four Grammys."

 On 25 March 2014, the song was played for the first time on Zane Lowe's BBC Radio 1 show at 7.30 pm.
 On 29 March, they performed the song live on NBC's Saturday Night Live in the U.S. On 16 May, they performed the song on The Graham Norton Show.
 In June, they returned to the U.S. as part of their tour where they performed the song on Good Morning America, at the Apollo Theater in New York with Mary J. Blige, and David Letterman.